ginstrom/paladin-novel/cline_docs/continuity.md

     *   **Personality Traits:** Fearful initially.
     *   **Background/History:** Captured by slavers with her brother Dax.
     *   **Significant Arcs/Events:** Rescued by Gond, Pell, and Sim from a slave cart.
 Taken to the way-station.
 Thanked Gond.
-    *   **Current Status/Location:** With Gond's group heading towards the hills (as of end of Chapter 5).
+    *   **Current Status/Location:** At valley settlement with Gond's community (as of end of Chapter 11).

 *   **Dax:**
     *   **First Appearance:** Chapter 4
     *   **Physical Description:** Young boy, injured feet.
     *   **Personality Traits:** Not detailed.
     *   **Background/History:** Captured by slavers with his sister Aerin.
     *   **Significant Arcs/Events:** Rescued by Gond, Pell, and Sim from a slave cart.
 Feet injured, cared for by Sim.
 Transported on a horse.
 Taken to the way-station.
+Fatally wounded in slave catcher attack, brought back from death by Gond's healing miracle (Chapter 10).
-    *   **Current Status/Location:** With Gond's group heading towards the hills, riding a horse (as of end of Chapter 5).
+    *   **Current Status/Location:** At valley settlement, fully healed and healthy (as of end of Chapter 11).

 *   **Unnamed Slavers (Chapter 4 Ambush):**
     *   **First Appearance:** Chapter 4